-According to the American Medical Student Association (AMSA) over 86% of graduates have tuition debt.
+According to the American Medical Student Association (AMSA), over 86% of graduates have tuition debt.
 In 2016 it was estimated that the average medical school student had $190,000 in student debt.
-But this doesn’t mean you should dismiss the idea of becoming a surgeon.
-Student debt can be a worthwhile investment into your future.
+But this doesn't mean you should dismiss the idea of becoming a surgeon.
+Student debt can be a worthwhile investment in your future.
 All you have to do is determine the return on investment (ROI).

 According to PayScale surgeons in the lower 10% make $87,000, the average surgeon makes $221,093, and the highest 90% make $511,000 a year.

 Considering the numbers given to us by the BLS, surgeons can expect to make a mean monthly income of $21,259.
 But according to the average annual salaries from PayScale, surgeons make an average of $18,424 a month.
 This is still far greater than the average monthly income of most full-time Americans.